 - Tuition assistance paid by a government agency, e.g. military

 - Payment in full

 Some options require the submission of appropriate documentation.
 The deferred payment plan option requires a deferred payment fee to be paid at the time of plan enrollment.
 The University reserves the right to refuse deferred payment privileges to any student whose account is overdue or has been overdue in the past.

 Electronic check payments may be made on-line through Connections.
 Webster University accepts MasterCard, Discover, Visa, or American Express payments online with a 2.75% convenience fee.
 Cashiers also accept cash, money orders, and personal checks payable to Webster University.

 Students are financially responsible for all courses not officially dropped by the deadline.
 Webster University reserves the right to withhold transcripts and diplomas, and refuse enrollment for future terms, if any tuition or other fees or charges owed to the University are not paid when due.
+A ten day waiting period is enforced when a personal check payment is applied to a past-due balance.
 In the event an account is referred to an agency or attorney for collection, a 33-1/3% fee will be added to the account, and the student promises to pay, in addition to all amounts otherwise due to Webster University, the costs and expenses of such collection and/or representation, including, without limitation, reasonable attorneys' fees and expenses (whether or not litigation is commenced), to the extent permitted by applicable law.

 Each time you register for class, you must select one or more of the following payment

 options, indicating how you will be paying for your tuition.

 Billing statements will be emailed each month to all students, and authorized payers, while a balance remains on account, regardless of payment option selected.

 Regardless of your payment option, payment is due two weeks prior to the start of the term.